 Zeta Reticuli (ζ Ret) is a wide double star located in the southern constellation Reticulum.
 The star system is composed of two Sun-like stars, Zeta1 and Zeta2 Reticuli, located at a distance of about 39.3 light years from Earth.
-The stars have apparent magnitudes of 5.52 (Zeta1) and 5.22 (Zeta2) and are visible to the naked eye from areas without light pollution.
+The stars have apparent magnitudes of 5.52 (Zeta1) and 5.22 (Zeta2) and are visible without binoculars from areas without light pollution.
 Even though the system has been a target for several planet hunting projects, no planets have been confirmed orbiting either star to date.

 The Zeta Reticuli system consists of two yellow main sequence stars of the spectral types G3-5V and G2V.
 Designated Zeta1 and Zeta2 Reticuli, the two solar analogs are slightly smaller, less massive and less luminous than the Sun.
 Zeta1 lies at a distance of 39.27 light years, while Zeta2 is 39.29 light years away.
 The stars share similar radial velocities and proper motions, indicating that they form a physical system.

 Zeta1 and Zeta2 Reticuli are separated by 309.2 arcseconds on the sky and appear as a close double star to the unaided eye in good conditions.
 The angular separation between the stars corresponds to a physical distance of at least 3,750 astronomical units.
 The two stars complete an orbit around a common centre of mass every 170,000 or more years.
 Both stars have an estimated age between 1.5 and 3 billion years.

 Zeta1 Reticuli has a mass of 0.958 solar masses and a radius of 0.92 solar radii.
 With an effective temperature of 5,720 K, it shines with 0.761 solar luminosities.
 The star has a projected rotational velocity of 1.98 km/s.